Bitcoin: Intrinsically Speaking

 Blank checks in your desk at home have no face value.
 Excessive numbers of cryptocurrency "blank checks" are unimportant.

 What is important is that the cryptocurrency, like a check, is backed by an "unconsumed good" ; that at least one or more atomic cryptocurrency unit holds title to the "unconsumed good."

 Does this mean that a cryptocurrency cannot hold the title of "functional money?"

 Not necessarily.
-It simply means that any cryptocurrency, is in and of itself, not an "unconsumed good" -- in the physical sense.
-Given this definition, cryptocurrency, with few exceptions, is not a functional money, yet.
+It simply means that any cryptocurrency, is not an "unconsumed good" -- in the physical sense.
+Given this definition, cryptocurrency, with few exceptions, is not functional money, yet.
 But neither are dollar bills or euros.

 Dollars, for example, are backed by nothing.

 Trust value is transitory and can dissolve quickly, even if governments make their fiat currencies official money during economic disasters, such as what is occurring in Venezuela, where the money remains dysfunctional.
 It will act like what it is: paper -- but be worth even less.

 Are cryptocurrencies "goods" in any sense of the term?